mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/operations/Restore/index.md

 Once this plan is executed, it will restore the data in the specified bucket in AWS S3 compatible storage to DC/OS Minio.

-The Restore plan will execute the below tasks:
+The Restore plan will execute the below task:

-1. `Restore Task` -  Restore task is responsible to restoring the data.
-Restore plan will have to be launched against each backed up S3 bucket.
+1. `Restore Task` -  Restore task is responsible for restoring the data in Minio storage system.
+Restore plan will have to be launched against each backed up S3 compatible storage bucket.
 The restore task will run the ‘mc mirror’ command by taking ACCESS_KEY_ID and SECRET_ACCESS_KEY and S3_BUCKET as parameters.
-Restore task will create a bucket with same name which was in the Minio storage system previously (i.e. it will drop the prefix service name from the bucket which was attached in S3 compatibale storage while backup plan.
+Restore task will create a bucket with same name which was in the Minio storage system previously (i.e. it will drop the prefix service name from the bucket which was attached in S3 compatibale storage while backup plan).

 [<img src="../../img/Restore.png" alt="Restore" width="800"/>](../img/Restore.png)